binkley/homebrewery-files/scribes-supplies.md

 _**Research Paper.**_
 _Favored by apprentices and investigators, this page distills insights into practice._
-When you write on this page, you must specify one ability (such as Strength or others).
+When you write on this page, you must specify one [_Ability_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#AbilityScoreandModifier) (such as Strength or others).
 When a creature reads the page before making a related ability check or skill check, it can roll a d4 and add it to the result.
 This is a common supply item.

 _**Trailblazer Map.**_
 _Favored by scouts and couriers, these notes sketch the way forward._